 Review effective interview questioning techniques by asking students to consider the following:

 Remind students that all questions need to be clear, appropriate, and delivered politely.

-When students have finished brainstorming questions in their groups, share them as a class and then work together to select the questions that will be asked to the Principal.
+When students have finished brainstorming questions, share them as a class and then work together to select the questions that will be asked.

 Complete the activity by asking: